What Are the Cheapest States To Live In?

 Mississippi

-Nearly every list we analyzed had Mississippi right at the top for affordability.
+Nearly every list we analyzed had Mississippi real estate right at the top for affordability.
 In the third quarter of 2022, the overall cost of living sat at 15% below the national average.
 Every single expenditure was below average, with the housing expenses 32% below.

 The median home sale price in November 2022 was $245,700, up 5.4% year-over-year (YOY).
 Still, that’s well below the $370,700 national median from the National Association of Realtors.
 Places like Ocean Springs, Horn Lake, and Hernando had double-digit price growth but were still affordable municipalities.